llamate/llamate/README.md

   "name": "Michelle",
   "age": 24,
   "hobbies": {
-    "work": "Junior actively learning React",
+    "work": "Actively learning React",
-    "basic": "I'm a basic bitch liking things like gaming, anime and reading", "new": "Currently learning to crochet and make pottery" }
+    "basic": "I'm a basic bitch, I like things like gaming, anime and reading", "interests": "Currently learning to crochet and make pottery" }
 }
 ```